tari-labs/tari-university/AtomicSwaps/AtomicSwaps.md

 ### #3 BarterDEX

-BarterDEX is a decentrilized exhange created by Komodo [[6]](https://komodoplatform.com/decentralized-exchange/) but it works with electron servers.
+BarterDEX is a decentrilized exhange created by Komodo [[6]](https://komodoplatform.com/decentralized-exchange/) but it works with electron servers or native.
+BarterDEX at its core is more like an auction system then a true decentrilized exchange.
+It also uses a security deposit in the form of zcredits to do swaps without waiting for confirmation.

 BarterDEX also suports Etomic swaps.
 These work by keeping the payments locked in a etomic blockchain which will act as a third party.
 Although swaps have been done, it is stated as not yet production ready [[7]](https://github.com/artemii235/etomic-swap).
 Currently (July 2018) its only possible to use Barterdex out of the  cli [[8]]("https://github.com/KomodoPlatform/KomodoPlatform/wiki/Installing-and-Using-Komodo-Platform-(barterDEX)").
 Barterdex charges a 0.1287% fee for a swop [[9]](https://github.com/KomodoPlatform/KomodoPlatform/wiki/barterDEX-Whitepaper-v2).

 ## References